This talent's management hasn't yet listed on Taleventry. Register your agency to claim this profile.

 Why Book Dominic Monaghan

-Dominic Monaghan commands one of the highest crossover draws in the convention circuit because he anchors both the Lord of the Rings and Lost communities simultaneously.
-Fans show up in person to celebrate the emotional core of their favorite ensembles and to engage with his genuine passion for nature.
-With a 2026 schedule already filling and his role in the new Librarians series streaming now, he remains a top-tier fantasy headliner.
+Dominic Monaghan remains a top-tier fantasy headliner, anchoring both the Lord of the Rings and Lost communities.
+Fans flock to conventions to celebrate the emotional core of these beloved ensembles and engage with his genuine passion for nature.
+With a new Librarians series streaming now and significant Lord of the Rings reunion events planned for late 2025, he offers a potent draw for convention attendance.

 Convention Experience